eriknyquist/wikichangewatcher/README.rst

     # provided by the SSE stream of wikipedia page edits

     import time
-    from wikichangewatcher import WikiChangeWatcher, FieldRegexSearchWatcher
+    from wikichangewatcher import WikiChangeWatcher, FieldRegexSearchFilter

     # Callback function to run whenever an edit is made to a page that has a regex match in the page URL
     def on_match(json_data):